 The reason for this is that the UvA cannot meet the duty of care and insurance coverage requirements if there is a negative travel advice.

 If students have returned to their country of origin and have found an internship or research project in their city of residence, then that can go ahead.
 If students have returned to their country of origin and found an internship or research project outside of their city of residence, this may conflict with local COVID-19 regulations.
 The internship can then only take place after consultation about possible consequences and after the student has explicitly exempted their study programme from the UvA’s duty of care.
 This guideline for internships and graduation projects applies to both compulsory and non-compulsory parts of the curriculum.

-For more information and to request the UvA student indemnity form for damage resulting from internship / research abroad with travel restrictions, please contact the relevant Study Abroad Offices.
+For more information and to request the UvA student indemnity form for damage resulting from internship / research abroad with travel restrictions, please contact the relevant International Offices.

-The application procedure for an Erasmus+ grant starts at your faculty’s Study Abroad Office.
+The application procedure for an Erasmus+ grant for exchanges and internships start at your faculty’s International Office.

 The travel advice and colour codes of the Dutch Ministry of Foreign Affairs are leading for the UvA’s policy in such cases (not the travel advice of other countries).